-Defra funds the compilation and reporting of the agriculture GHG and ammonia (NH3) inventory via a multi-year contract, currently held by a consortium led by Rothamsted Research (to August 2023).
-The outputs are incorporated into the wider UK GHG inventory via the National Atmospheric Emissions Inventory database, which is managed by the UK Department of Energy Security and Net Zero (DESNZ); DESNZ is the UK's Single National Entity for GHG submissions to the UNFCCC.
-The Rothamsted Research consortium sector experts are the inventory compilers for the Agriculture sector, whilst the DESNZ-contracted Ricardo consortium is the UK Inventory Agency and compiles the GHGI for other sectors.
+Defra funds the compilation and reporting of the agriculture GHG and ammonia inventory via a multi-year contract, managed by Rothamsted and subsequently ADAS (from August 2023).
+The outputs are incorporated into the wider UK GHG inventory via the National Atmospheric Emissions Inventory (NAEI) database, which is managed by the UK Department of Energy Security and Net Zero (DESNZ).
+DESNZ is the UK's Single National Entity for GHG submissions to the UNFCCC, and the agriculture consortium sector experts and inventory compilers for the Agriculture sector, whilst the DESNZ-contracted Ricardo consortium is the Inventory Agency overall and compiles the GHGI for other sectors.

-The process for inventory review, identification of new data and method improvements, prioritisation and implementation, compilation and reporting involves a range of stakeholders and can be summarised as follows:
+The process for inventory review, identification of new data and method improvements, prioritisation and implementation, compilation and reporting involve a range of stakeholders.
+This can be summarised as follows:

-- ➤ January March: Post submission review by the Inventory Agency team; inputs from latest UN and other reviews; engagement with research and industry contacts (e.g. academic researchers, Agricultural Industries Confederation (AIC), Defra and Devolved Administration (DA) science and policy leads).
-Identification of new data and/or methodological improvement options, prioritising key source categories, sources of high uncertainty and sources where mitigation actions are planned or implemented and not currently represented in the inventory; - ➤ April May: Consult with the National Inventory Steering Committee (NISC), advisory and executive stakeholders, i.e. across industry and Government; distil down to highest priority improvement actions for implementation in the next inventory cycle.
-Specify data requirements. - June October: Access data, consult stakeholders (e.g. AIC, Defra, devolved Governments of Scotland, Wales and N Ireland) develop new methodologies, where necessary consult with peer reviewers (UK, international) to test and refine the new methods; consider cross-sectoral impacts (where appropriate) and communicate to other inventory teams (e.g. waste, bioenergy, LULUCF).
-Where there are impacts also on air quality pollutant emissions, e.g. ammonia, consult with the Defra-led Air Quality Inventory Steering Group which comprises AQ modellers, air quality researchers.
-Engage with the UNFCCC review process as required. - November-December: Prepare documents to share with the NISC (Advisory panel) in late November as part of the pre-submission review process for the UK inventory; present the new data / methods and impacts on level and trend of emissions; outline uncertainties, next steps.
-The NISC Executive then meets to consider the improvement and sign it off or indicate that further work is needed prior to acceptance within the UK submission. - ➤ January March (n+2): Finalise the UK agriculture inventory submission, i.e. update the UK inventory central estimates and uncertainty analysis and then start again with the post-submission review.
+- January to March: Post submission review by the inventory agency team; inputs from latest UN and other reviews; engagement with research and industry contacts (e.g. academic researchers, Agricultural Industries Confederation (AIC), Defra policy leads).
+Identification of new data and/or methodological improvement options, prioritising key source categories, sources of high uncertainty and sources where mitigation actions are planned or implemented and not currently represented in the inventory; - April to May: Consult with the National Inventory Steering Committee (NISC), advisory and executive stakeholders, i.e. across industry and Government; distil down to highest priority improvement actions for implementation in the next inventory cycle.
+Specify data requirements. - June to October: Access data, consult stakeholders (e.g. AIC, Defra, devolved administrations of Scotland, Wales and N Ireland) develop new methodologies, where necessary consult with peer reviewers (UK, international) to test and refine the new methods; consider cross-sectoral impacts (where appropriate) and communicate to other inventory teams (e.g. waste, bioenergy, LULUCF).
+Where there are also impacts on AQ pollutant emissions, e.g. ammonia, consult with the Defra-led Air Quality Inventory Steering Group which comprises AQ modellers and researchers.
+Engage with the UNFCCC review process as required. - November to December: Prepare documents to share with the NISC (Advisory panel) in late November as part of the pre-submission review process for the UK inventory; present the new data / methods and impacts on level and trend of emissions; outline uncertainties, next steps.
+The NISC Executive then meets to consider the improvement and sign it off or indicate that further work is needed prior to acceptance within the UK submission. - January to March: Finalise the UK agriculture inventory submission, i.e. update the UK inventory central estimates and uncertainty analysis and then start again with the post-submission review.

-In the 2023 submission cycle, the Rothamsted team has considered an inventory method improvement to disaggregate the activity and emissions across the livestock manure management systems (MMS), aiming to develop a method that will more accurately represent the emissions and the fate of materials across different manure management stages: in storage, in housing and at the point of spreading, for slurry and manure materials.
-UK sector experts prepared a draft paper for submission to international peer reviewers from Ireland, Denmark and France.
-Peer reviewer feedback on the proposed method indicated that the rationale and objective of the proposed improvement is sound and should be explored further, noting that further work is needed to address data and evidence gaps before the UK can move to implementation.
-We will seek to progress this item during the 2024 submission cycle, subject to resource availability and identification of relevant evidence to populate the proposed new method.
+In this compilation cycle, and as stated in the previous submission, the Rothamsted team considered an inventory method improvement to disaggregate the activity and emissions across the livestock manure management systems (MMS), aiming to develop a method that will more accurately represent the emissions and the fate of materials across different manure management stages: in storage, in housing and at the point of spreading, for slurry and manure materials.
+Based on available data the inventory team decided not to make the change this year, but source further data going forward.